dave-honig/Boardgames_Excel_Project/README.md

 	      CALCULATE(COUNT(Top_Games_Mechanics[Top_Game_Mechanics]), ALL(Top_Games_Mechanics)))
        ```

-     1. Calculate the percentage of the top games with the mechanic.
+     iv.
+Calculate the percentage of the top games with the mechanic.

 	   ```
        Percent_of_mechanic_to_all_games:=DIVIDE(